Sasha Filipenko: Political activism

 During the 2020–2021 Belarusian protests, Filipenko wrote a number of articles harshly criticizing the Lukashenko regime and calling for political prisoners release in Belarusian Russian, German, British, Swedish, Dutch, Polish, and French press.
 In 2021 he wrote an open letter to the president of International Ice Hockey Federation René Fasel against holding an International Hockey Championship in Belarus, that was published by several European newspapers, including German Frankfurter Allgemeine Zeitung and Süddeutsche Zeitung, Swedish Aftonbladet, and Polish Gazeta Wyborcza.

 Filipenko wrote an open letter to International Committee of the Red Cross's president because the organisation refused to inspect Belarusian prisons, where political prisoners were tortured after the protests.

 In 2022 he spoke at the Munich Security Conference together with Belarusian opposition leader Sviatlana Tsikhanouskaya.

+For openly opposing Alexander Lukashenko and supporting Maria Kalesnikava Filipenko can be prosecuted - official press (Sovetskaya Belorussiya – Belarus' Segodnya) mentions quotes of the Criminal Code (articles up to 12 years in prison) that can be applied to Filipenko.

+In November 2023, the home of Sasha Filipenko's parents, who lived in Belarus, was searched.
+His father was sentenced to 13 days in jail for reposting an article from Zerkalo.io, which was banned by the Belarusian authorities.
+Filipenko described the incident as an attempt to pressure him "to stop speaking out in the European press."
+In February 2024, Filipenko told Novaya Gazeta Evropa that Belarusian authorities had opened a criminal case against him.

+In May 2025, Belarusian authorities added Filipenko's Instagram account to the list of extremist materials.
+That autumn, Belarus first banned the sale of Red Crosses and Slon in Belarus, and then declared these books extremist.